-- 55. The action that the Applicant wishes to institute on behalf of the Class members is an action in damages, with injunctive relief and a declaratory judgment; - 56.
+- 55. The action that the Applicant wishes to institute on behalf of the Class members is an action in damages [...]; - 56.
 The conclusions that the Applicant wishes to introduce by way of an Originating Application are:

 GRANT Plaintiff's action against Defendant on behalf of all the Class members;